dell/omnia/docs/source/Upgrade/restore_telemetryDB.rst

          DROP DATABASE telemetry_metrics;

-    .. note:: If there are processes which is preventing you to drop the database, then terminate those processes and try again.
+    .. note:: If there are processes which are preventing you to drop the database, then terminate those processes and try again.

     * Create an empty telemetry database for Omnia v1.6 using the command below: ::